apathetic-wow/.github/ideas.md

 - map doesn't show quests when zoomed out
 - crafting orders should default to learned recipes only
 - addon recommendations
+- despam "there are too many errors in your UI"

 ## Chat
 - De-spam